-April 23 Update – Any article about the COVID-19 Coronavirus is out of date a day later as the disease keeps spreading and countries that weren’t testing properly (especially the USA and Mexico) have had a lack of proper reporting.
+July 2020 Update – Any article about the COVID-19 Coronavirus is out of date a day later as the disease keeps spreading and countries that weren’t testing properly (especially the USA and Mexico) have had a lack of proper reporting.
 Much of what was written below from March seems downright rosy in comparison to the current situation.
-While there are still very few cases in Latin America compared to Europe or Asia, it’s a sure bet things are going to still get worse for a while.
+While there are still very few cases in many countries in Latin America compared to the USA, it’s a sure bet things are going to still get worse for a while.
 If nothing else, from people who traveled into these countries without knowing that they were infected.

-From a practical standpoint, travel is grinding to a halt now, especially air travel.
-Even if it’s safe to travel to a country, many of them are closing their borders to visitors to be on the safe side.
+From a practical standpoint, international travel is at a halt now, especially air travel.
+Even if it’s safe to travel to a country, most of them have closed their borders to visitors to be on the safe side.
 Back in March, El Salvador closed visitation from anywhere, Guatemala closed it to anyone from countries with a lot of cases.
-Other eventually followed suit.
+Others eventually followed suit.

 So while we’re leaving this post up, we’re not encouraging anyone to travel at this moment unless they’re already in one of these countries and are going overland.
 Step one has to be slowing down the spread of this virus, despite all the economic fallout for the locals who work in tourism.

 As of April 23, 2020, here are the countries with single-digit deaths from the virus:

 Also, terminal cases are still low in Uruguay, with 12 deaths so far.

 Wash your hands a lot and stay safe…

 Travelers are naturally worried about going anywhere right now while the number of Coronavirus cases keeps going up and up.
 We passed 100,000 virus cases this weekend and it will surely get worse before it gets better.
 While we think anyone with respiratory weakness should take this threat very seriously, we also feel a need to point out that very few cases have shown up in Latin America.